salvq/presence-detection/README.md

 **1. Prepare Raspberry PI:**

 a.
-Flash the PI OS like Raspberry Pi OS Lite (32bit) using Rufus or Raspberry Pi Imager
+Flash the PI OS like Raspberry Pi OS Lite (32bit) using Rufus or Raspberry Pi Imager (image example for RPI ZERO W is `2023-05-03-raspios-bullseye-armhf-lite.img`)

 b.
+Create several files and copy to SD card root folder:
+- `ssh` to enable connection via ssh
+- `wpa_supplicant.conf` to enable to connect via Wi-Fi
-Create user file as specified by http://rptl.io/newuser
+- `userconf` userfile as specified by http://rptl.io/newuser
+- use ssh manager like putty to connect to PI (either use IP address or use raspberrypi.local instead)

 c.
 Make neccessary settings via `pi@raspberrypi:~ $ sudo raspi-config`
 ```